 Whoever first decided that chocolate and peanuts should be best friends was clearly a genius.
-And for those who aren’t into the particulars of perfect presentation, you’ll do well with this foolproof recipe from Rose Atwater.
+And for those who aren’t into the particulars of perfect presentation or painstaking decoration (that’s me!), you’ll do well with this foolproof recipe from Rose Atwater.

-Did I mention you only need three ingredients?
+Did I mention you only need three ingredients to make a batch of these?
 There’s really nothing to hold you back from creating amazing homemade candy in your own kitchen with this one.

 You’ll find it on Rose Bakes.